iamGeorgePro/Cloud-Challenge/README.md

 - [x]  1.
 Earn an **AWS Certification**
-    - passed Cloud Practitioner in September 2022, the Solutions Architect Associate in October 2022
+    - passed Cloud Practitioner in September 2022, the Solutions Architect Associate in December 2022

 - [x]  2.
 Write Resume in **HTML**
     - utilized Bootstrap framework for general organization & positioning